 Murphy's EEA is located in the same Ecological District as where the impact will occur and involve the same habitat types.
 It is 2.5 km from the project component with the largest effect on local biodiversity and 13 km from the most distant project component.
-Its altitudinal range of 380 m to 520 m a.s.l. is of a similar elevation to that of the Golden Bar and central project components (460 m to 560 m a.s.l), but is lower than the Coronation project components (c.
-700 m a.s.l.).
-This will create a small difference between the species in the Coronation area and the species that occur at the Murphys EEA site which will not have some higher-elevation species (but will have additional lower-elevation species).
-The ephemeral wetland offset site is at the same elevation as the impacted sites and is 4 km away.
+Its altitudinal range of 380 m to 520 m a.s.l. is of a similar elevation to that of the Golden Bar and central project components (460 m to

-&lt;sup>49 The benefits from the proposed predator control regime accrued to lizards over the 35-year timeframe will be lost, but the benefit of permanent legal protection of their habitat will remain.
+48 The benefits from the predator removal accrued to lizards over the 35-year timeframe of the offset may begin to be eroded as maintenance of the predator fence by OceanaGold will cease at this time, but the benefit of permanent legal protection of their habitat will remain.